 Section 017300 - Execution: Verification of existing conditions before starting work.

-Verification of Conditions: Verify that field measurements, surfaces, substrates and conditions are as required, and ready to receive Work.
+Verification of Conditions: Verify that field measurements, surfaces, substrates, and conditions are as required, and ready to receive Work.

 Verify casework and fixture dimensions by field dimensions.

 Report in writing to USPS Project Manager prevailing conditions that will adversely affect satisfactory execution of the Work of this Section.
 Do not proceed with Work until unsatisfactory conditions have been corrected.